lab1092/blender-manual_ja/manual/textures/mapping/uv/layout_editing.rst

 Constraining to Image Bounds
 ============================

-Turning on :guilabel:`Constrain to Image Bounds` will prevent UVs from being moved outside the 0 to 1 UV range.
+Turning on *Constrain to Image Bounds* will prevent UVs from being moved outside the 0 to 1 UV range.